The Chronovisor: The Vatican’s Mysterious Time Travel Device

 One of these works, Father François Brune’s 2002 book, “Le Nouveau Mystere du Vatican,” brings a forgotten time-travel device called the Chronovisor, back into the public eye — or at least into the minds of conspiracy theorists.

 Brune, who learned of the device in the early 1960s, swears the Chronovisor exists.
 A day after he met scientist-priest Father Pellegrino Ernetti for the first time, the two were sailing along the Grand Canal of Venice discussing biblical interpretations, when Ernetti explained that theories and interpretations were unnecessary when one could see the truth for himself.
-He explained to Brune how the Chronovisor functioned, allowing the viewer to both see and hear events of the past and future.
-His full account is included in Brune’s book.
+He explained to Brune how the Chronovisor functioned, allowing the viewer to see and hear past and future events.
+The story of his full account is included in Brune’s book.

-With a little digging, researchers will find first mentions of the Chronovisor in a 1972 article published in the Italian magazine “La Domenica del Corriere,” entitled, “A machine that photographs the past has finally been invented.”
+With a little digging, researchers will find the first mentions of the Chronovisor in a 1972 article published in the Italian magazine “La Domenica del Corriere,” entitled, “A machine that photographs the past has finally been invented.”

 Belonging to the Vatican, the Chronovisor time machine is heralded as one of the papacy’s best-kept secrets.
-The device is said to be replete with three precious alloys, cathodes, dials, levers, and that it has the ability to display myriad historic events in biblical and Roman history.
+The device is said to be replete with three precious alloys, cathodes, dials, and levers, and it can display myriad historical events in biblical and Roman history.
 Acting as a sort of television, the Chronovisor has even supposedly verified the existence of Jesus Christ and broadcast his crucifixion.

 The Chronovisor time machine is claimed to have been invented in the 1950s by a dedicated and secret team of Italian scientists, including physicists Enrico Fermi and Pellegrino Ernetti.
-Critics may take credibility issues with the fact that Ernetti eventually became a priest.
+Critics may take credibility issues with the fact that Ernetti, a Benedictine monk, eventually became a Catholic priest and a working exorcist.

 However, Enrico Fermi’s reputation is nothing to scoff at.
 He was awarded the Nobel Prize for Physics in 1938 “for his demonstrations of the existence of new radioactive elements produced by neutron irradiation and for his related discovery of nuclear reactions brought about by slow neutrons.”